 Inmates incur certain costs which are deducted from their accounts.
 These deductions include medical co-payments for health-care service, doctor or dental visits, prescriptions, glasses, dentures, fines and child support.
 A percentage of funds contributions to an inmate's account may be used to fulfill any of these financial obligations with one exception.
 Child support is deducted from any wages earned while working in the prison.
 The funds that remain are available for an inmate to spend.

 Inmates generally do not need any financial contributions while incarcerated.
-However, if you would like to place money in an offender's account, you may do so through our contracted service provider accessible via www.accesscorrections.com or by mail (see "How Do I ... ?" page under the "Family & Friends" tab on the home page).
+However, if you would like to place money in an offender's account, you may do so through our contracted service provider accessible via www.accesscorrections.com or by mail (see "How Do I ... ?" page under the "Family & Friends" section).
 You may also call 1-866-345-1884.
 You will need the offender's name and offender number and a valid credit card for Internet transactions.